amdigital-co-uk/docs-playbook/docs/1.-Welcome/Documentation-Guidelines/Other Documentation Types/Readme-files-in-code-repositories.md

 ### Usage

+The exact contents here will be different depending on the type of repository in question.
+A microservice repository must document the endpoints it implements, whilst a shared code repository must explain how to include any packages/modules and give examples of how to use the classes/libraries exposed.

-Link out a markdown document for each controller.
+For microservices, link out a markdown document for each controller in the microservice.
 These documents should detail the following for each request in the controller:

 - Methods (GET, POST, PUT, DELETE, etc.)
 - URL